kibernick/mittens/README.md

 ![Mittens](background.png "Mittens")

 A scalable API service that collects JavaScript errors produced by visitors in multiple websites.
 Why mittens?
 Hot objects (like error logs) are best handled by wearing mitts!

+* Python 3.6 - using the latest Python
+* Flask - a micro-framework for web projects, that is flexible and has a great community
+* uwsgi over nginx - a fast and pretty "standard" way of serving (C)Python
+* MySQL - simple use case, so nothing too fancy, possibly would add queues

 ## Features